 But before we dive into it, what is a landing?: A landing page is basically a page where your audience “lands” after they click on your ads on ‘Google” “Facebook” etc… It is important to get it right once as it could make or break your online marketing campaigns

-See image below of an example of what a landing page looks like…
+See the image below for an example of what a landing page looks like…

 How to build a landing page the proper way.